Skip to main content

 github-settings

-• In the Security section of the sidebar, select Secrets and variables, then click Codespaces.
+• In the Security section of the sidebar, select Secrets and variables, then click Actions.

 • At the top of the page, click New repository secret.

-• Type a name for your secret in the Name input box. you need to add 2 secrets, CLIENT_ID and CLIENT_SECRET.
+• Type 'SCRIBE_TOKEN' as name for your secret in the Name input box.

 • Click Add secret.